tomevans18/Avatar-Test/README.md

 - NPM - v6
 - Yarn (can use npm too but untested) - latest

+You must run the mock API server throughout all usage.
+To do this, open another terminal window and run `yarn mock:api`.

 ### Installing

 You must first install all dependencies (including development dependencies to build and run in dev mode), to do this please run `yarn`.